AllUnderControl/Projects/OTA/README.md

-In CI's concepts subject, using the software Cadence Virtuoso.
-I was developed a ampop OTA-Muller using $\frac{g_m}{I_d}$ techinique improving the gain with a good efficiency, a severeal test banchs are maded, icludding and then results are presente in the above datasheet.
-After conclcude the test banches de design of CI was madded and a Monte Carlo simulation was analyzed.
+In the IC Design Concepts course, using Cadence Virtuoso, I developed an OTA-Miller operational amplifier based on the $g_m/I_D$ design technique.
+The goal was to improve the voltage gain while maintaining high efficiency.
+Several test benches were created, including, and the results are presented in the datasheet below.
+After concluding the tests, the IC layout was created, and a Monte Carlo simulation was performed to analyze its robustness.